CfA-Library/Cite_Astro_Software/Guidelines.md

 Ideally if there are plots and examples in the paper the recipe to reproduce those plots should be in the paper - this could be an appendix if it is more than a line or two or a link to a script if it is quite complex.

-Ther should at least be some demonstration of why the sytem.package is really great.
+There should at least be some demonstration of why the system/package is really great.

 ## Obtaining the software